0chain/zboxcli/README.md

 Response

     0Box is a decentralized storage application written on the 0Chain platform.
                         Complete documentation is available at https://0chain.net

     Usage:
     zbox [command]

     Available Commands:
-    delete        delete file from blobbers
+    copy            copy an object(file/folder) to another folder on blobbers delete          delete file from blobbers
     download        download file from blobbers
     get             Gets the allocation info
     help            Help about any command
     list            list files from blobbers
+    listallocations List allocations for the client
-    newallocation Creates a new allocation
+    meta            get meta data of files from blobbers newallocation   Creates a new allocation
-    register      Registers the wallet with the blockchain share         share files from blobbers
+    register        Registers the wallet with the blockchain rename          rename an object(file/folder) on blobbers
+    share           share files from blobbers
     stats           stats for file from blobbers
+    sync            Sync files to/from blobbers
     update          update file to blobbers
     upload          upload file to blobbers
+    version         Prints version information

     Flags:
         --config string   config file (default is $HOME/.zcn/nodes.yaml) -h, --help            help for zbox
-        --wallet string   wallet file (default is $HOME/.zcn/wallet.txt)
+        --verbose         prints sdk log in stdio (default false) --wallet string   wallet file (default is $HOME/.zcn/wallet.txt)

     Use "zbox [command] --help" for more information about a command.